 ACT LED blinks with the repeated pattern of 7 quick flashes and a pause (

 - The first thing to check here is that you are using the right OS image for your board type.
-If you look small white print near the GPIO pins of the Raspberry pi you should see the type of raspberry pi you have.
+If you look at the small white print near the GPIO pins of the Raspberry Pi you should see the type of Raspberry Pi you have.
 You need to ensure that this is the same as the device type that you selected when creating the Application on the balena dashboard.
 You can check the type of device for an existing Application by looking at the 'How to add devices' help text inside the Application, or the icon for that Application on your dashboard.

 Poor Power Supply

-If you have a screen attached to your Raspberry Pi and notice that there is a small flashing colourful square in the top right of the screen, it could be the case that your power supply or USB cable is not suitable.
-Take a look at the Troubleshooting Power Problems on the Raspberry Pi wiki.
+If you have a screen attached to your Raspberry Pi and notice that there is a small flashing colorful square in the top right of the screen, it could be the case that your power supply or USB cable is not suitable.
+Take a look at the Troubleshooting Power Problems page on the Raspberry Pi wiki.
+Additionally, if the onboard

 Help, I want to restore my Edison to factory Yocto